-Rule 7-2: AUTHORITY OF PRESIDING OFFICER - The Presiding Officer shall not make motions or second motions but he/she may debate and vote on any matter under consideration.
-Where the President wishes to make or second a motion he/she should vacate the role of Presiding Officer until that item is resolved.
+Rule 7-2: AUTHORITY OF PRESIDING OFFICER - The Presiding Officer shall not make a motion or second a motion, but they may debate and vote on any matter under consideration.
+Where the President wishes to make or second a motion, they should vacate the role of Presiding Officer until that item is resolved.
 Where the President has vacated the role of Presiding Officer for a particular agenda item, the Vice-President (or another director) shall become the Presiding Officer until all action on that agenda item is completed.